Dec 2018 Version Update: Meet Time Tracker, Timesheet View and more

 Appending sales documents

 To keep the number of different project-related sales and purchase documents to a minimum, you can now join them into one.
 This comes handy, for example, when several project managers are involved in one large-scale project.
 Each of them responsible for a different part of the project, resulting in multiple quotes under the project.
-When finalising the contract with a customer, easily compile all confirmed quotes into one single offer.
+When finalizing the contract with a customer, easily compile all confirmed quotes into one single offer.
 This way, all relevant information is in one place, but it’s also simple and quick to turn all the services on the appended quote into project tasks.

 Just open a sales or purchase document, click on the “Append another document” button and pick one from the suggested documents or search by document number, project or client name.
 As a result, all the service lines from the selected document(s) are appended to the one you’re modifying.